bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Describe the proposed feature
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to be added.

 ### Describe how the enhancement relates to your usage
-A clear and concise description of how this feature may be beneficial.
+An explanation of how this feature may be useful.

 ### Screenshots
 If possible, please provide one or more screenshots to depict your feature request.